prodromou87/k8s_study/ansible-setup/notes.md

  - /etc/containerd/config.toml disables the CRI plugin by default.
 Comment that line out and restart the containerd service before restarting kubelet service and running kubeadm init
  - run sudo kubeadm rest -f before after every failed kubeadm init attempt
+ - make sure that VMs have static IPs and can see each other.
+For Hyper-V, it needs a new internal switch assigned to static IPs.
+This static IP needs to be advertised in the kubeadm init command